 The Jewish Perspective on Child Safety

 Judaism teaches that every person is created with tzelem elokim, in G-d’s image, and is deserving of dignity and respect.
-It the responsibility of every Jew to help protect children and young people from abuse.
+Thus, the Jewish perspective on child safety is that it is the responsibility of every Jew to help protect children and young people from abuse.
 As an employee or volunteer in a Jewish organization, you are an essential part of efforts to create safe, nourishing, and respectful environments.

 Physical Abuse is a pattern of violent behavior that is often concealed, along with its resulting injuries.